 Loved the free 2020 programme and want to support us?

 Despite being a small festival, Tidelines has become a firm fixture in Scotland’s book festival calendar, thanks in no small part to the support of our fantastic audiences.
 The warmth of the welcome for our visiting authors, the friendly atmosphere of the events, the bond between author and reader made at the signing table, local community connections – these are the things that make us proud to be Tidelines.

-This year has been a little different for everyone and sadly we’re not able to gather together in the Harbour Arts Centre to hold our community events.
+2020 and 2021 have been a little different for everyone and sadly we’re not able to gather together in the Harbour Arts Centre to hold our community events.
 Instead, we hope you enjoy watching the unique videos on our YouTube channel, made with North Ayrshire Council’s technical expertise.
 We’ve created a unique series of events, bringing a little bit of Tidelines magic directly into your home, and all free of charge.
 Although most of our 2020 Festival events are no longer online, you can watch Zoe Strachan interviewing Andrew O’Hagan, our patron, as well as two spoken word poetry videos on our Tidelines YouTube channel.

-We hope you enjoy our online Festival and if you’re able to donate something, however small, to help us meet the costs of creating the 2020 Festival, as well as setting us up for success for future festivals, then you are forever a part of Tidelines and we are forever grateful.
+We hope you enjoyed our online Festival and our poetry videos.
+If you’re able to donate something, however small, to help us meet the costs of creating the 2020 Festival, as well as setting us up for success for future festivals, then you are forever a part of Tidelines and we are forever grateful.

 Please click here to support your Tidelines Book Festival Just Giving